iracic82/Infoblox---UDDI-Federated-IPAM/03-cloud-ipam-enforcement/assignment.md

 The VPC is created… but off the grid.
 ❌ No sync.
 No tagging.
 No central visibility.

+📘 NOTE — New Infoblox IPAM UI Capability (Not Yet in This Lab Environment) Infoblox recently introduced the UDDI IPAM Perspective, a major enhancement to the IP Address Management experience.

+This feature is not yet enabled in the lab environment you’re using, but you will see it in production environments and future releases of this lab.
+What the new feature adds:
+- Automatically detects overlapping subnets across all discovered VPCs
+- Visually highlights conflicting or duplicated ranges
+- Displays complete address lineage (IP spaces → blocks → ranges → discovered ranges)
+- Makes drift and misaligned allocations immediately obvious
+- Provides a unified, cloud + on-prem source of truth for all IP activity

+👉 Using UDDI + Terraform ensures safe, conflict-free IP allocations — eliminating overlaps entirely.

 ![Screenshot 2025-07-11 at 07.32.33.png](https://play.instruqt.com/assets/tracks/l95dr3nibefy/6c933df67f1576703e2a1820f00b2192/assets/Screenshot%202025-07-11%20at%2007.32.33.png)